 Percentage of people aged 18/19 entering HE between 2009/10 and 2014/15, by MSOA.

 For young people aged 18, entry into higher education through UCAS has been increasing.
 The proportion from Morley and Outwood constituency has always been a little higher than the England average, and the proportions from the other local constituencies have grown.
-Across the four constituencies as a whole, 31% of 18 year olds entered HE through UCAS in 2017, a proportion just 6% lower than the England average.
+Averaging across the four constituencies, 31% of 18 year olds entered HE through UCAS in 2018, compared to 34% across England as a whole.